nhauber99/astro/README.md

 # Hauber-Astro

 ML based astrophotography processing tools.
+See [Tutorial](https://github.com/nhauber99/astro/blob/main/Tutorial.md) for instructions.

+---

-For now a placeholder and container for beta releases.
+For now this a placeholder and container for alpha / beta releases as well as documentation.
 Code (including training) will follow.

-## Instructions

-### Installation
-*For now only Windows is supported.
-GPU acceleration is used by default if available.*

-Add https://photometric.io/pixinsight as PixInsight Respository
-1. Resources -> Updates -> Manage Repositories -> Add
-2. Resources -> Updates -> Check for Updates
-3. Restart PixInsight

-### Usage
-**Main Parameters:**
-- **Target Star FWHM:** How large should the resulting stars be?
-- **Denoise Strength:** How much noise should be removed?

-**Output Parameters:**
-- **Star Detection:** Choose one of the options to see what the star detection model produces.
-Has no real value apart from troubleshooting issues.
-The second combobox specifies whether the values should be kept the same (producing values larger than 1), clamped to [0,1] or be normalized.
-- **PSF Estimation:** Outputs the spatially varying estimated PSF.
-Could be used by other external tools in the future.
-- **Deconvolution:** This is the main output, by default it replaces the original image or you can choose to create a new one.

-**Advanced Parameters:**
-- **Overlap:** Keep default.
-- **Blend:** Keep default.
-- **PSF Samples:** The default will work well, decrease for crops of a larger image, increase if the PSF is varying a lot over the whole image.
-- **Dim Star Rejection:** Sets the threshold for rejecting dim stars the network often hallucinates in the current version.
-This will be done differently in future versions and is a temporary measure.
+**This tool is in early development and an alpha version was released for getting early user feedback.
+The quality, robustness and stability of the current version is not representative of what I'm aiming for in the long run.**

 ## Known Issues
 - In some patches there may be many false positives for dim stars (especially around star clusters)